 Candidates should complete EECS X496.51 Geometrical Optics and EECS X496.52 Physical Optics or possess equivalent experience or education.
 Candidates that choose to take both courses may count one as an elective course.

 A certificate is awarded upon the completion of 15 credit units (9 required and 6 electives credit units), with a grade of “B” or better.

 To become an official candidate in the program, students pursuing the certificate must submit a Declaration of Candidacy.
 Students are encouraged to declare candidacy as soon as possible, but no later than after the third course in the program.
 To receive the certificate after completing all program requirements, students must submit a Request for Certificate.
 All requirements must be completed within five (5) years after the student enrolls in his/her first course.
-Students not pursuing the certificate program are welcome to take as many individual courses as they wish.
+Students not pursuing a certificate are welcome to take as many individual courses as they wish.